Disservin/fastchess/man.md

 - -concurrency N
     Play N games concurrently, limited by the number of hardware threads.
 Default value is 1.

+- --compliance ENGINE [ARGS]
+    Check the UCI compliance of an engine by running it with the specified arguments.

 - --force-concurrency
     Ignore the hardware concurrency limit and force the specified concurrency.